 As mentioned above, plant-based protein is not as palatable as whey.
 This means that vegan protein powders are more likely to contain additives like flavor enhancers and sweeteners just so they can be more appealing in terms of taste.

 If you’re on a strict diet, you might want to be extra careful when scrutinizing ingredients lists.
 Also, if you want more bang for your buck, you should choose vegan protein powders that contain as little non-protein ingredients as possible.

 As with whey protein, you should take your vegan protein powder after every training session.
 Your muscles are in dire need of amino acids at this time, and a protein shake will certainly give you what you need to jumpstart recovery and muscle building.
 Drink your protein shake within 30 minutes after your gym session to really get the most gains from your workout.

 Using protein powder to make a pre-workout vegan shake is another great way to incorporate more protein into your diet.
-Make sure to consume the drink 45 minutes before exercise to enjoy higher energy levels and a better performance.
+Make sure to consume the drink 45 minutes before exercise to enjoy higher energy levels and better performance.